 The HE_LTF_TYPE parameter is set to 4x LTF for 3.2 s if the RXVECTOR parameter HE_LTF_TYPE is either 4x LTF for 3.2 s or 2x LTF for 1.6 s; otherwise it is set to 2x LTF for 1.6 s

-[4826]NOTE 1—The HE TB PPDU in this case is only sent in UL OFDMA format and CS is not required prior to its transmission (see 27.5.2.4 (UL MU CS mechanism)).
+[4826]NOTE 1—The HE TB PPDU in this case is only sent in UL OFDMA format and CS is not required prior to its transmission Both physical CS and virtual CS checking are ignored when transmitting an HE TB PPDU as CS required is 0 or is assumed to be 0 (see 27.5.2.4 (UL MU CS mechanism)).

 The RA field of the frames sent in response to a MU-RTS Trigger frame is set as defined in 9.3.1.3 (CTS frame format).
 The RA field of the MPDUs sent in response of a GCR MU-BAR Trigger frame or MU-BAR Trigger frame is set as defined in 9.3.1.9 (BlockAck frame format).
 BlockAck frame and Data frames whose RAs are different shall not be aggregated in one A-MPDU in responding to a GCR MU-BAR Trigger frame or MU-BAR Trigger frame.
 The RA field of the Data frames and Management frames sent in response to a Trigger frame shall be set to the MAC address of the destination AP.